-1) Single share

-Harn's scheme [16] uses $k (k \ge 2)$ polynomials and each shareholder holds k shares; but our proposed scheme requires each participant to hold only one share.
+1) Single Share: Harn's scheme [16] uses $k(k \ge 2)$ polynomials and each shareholder holds k shares; but our proposed scheme requires each participant to hold only one share.
 In many VSS schemes, share verification is required.
 As a result, each participant needs 2 items in a secret reconstruction, one is the share, and the other is the verification component.

-2) Group oriented

-In basic (t,n)-SSs, a participant is able to recover the secret as long as it collects no less than t valid shares, i.e., it does not have to get all the shares of all participants in the reconstruction.
-This type of SSs can be called share oriented ones.
+2) Group Oriented: In basic (t, n)-SSs, a participant is able to recover the secret as long as it collects no less than tvalid shares, i.e. it does not have to get all the shares of participants in the reconstruction.
+Thus this type of SSs are share oriented.
 Compared with this type, the proposed scheme can be called group oriented SS, that is because all participants form a tightly coupled group before the secret reconstruction by generating a RC each, which binds a participant with the others in the group.
 Recovering the correct secret requires each participant to not only have a valid share but also belong to the group (i.e. a participant U_i belonging to a group means the public information x_i of U_i is used by all participants in the group when constructing their RCs).
-Otherwise, a shareholder, even with a valid share but outside the group, is worked to account the group to the group to the group is a valid share but outside the group.

-unable to generate a correct RC of the group and thus cannot recover the secret within the group.
+Otherwise, a shareholder, even with a valid share but outside the group, is unable to generate a correct RC of the group and thus cannot recover the secret within the group.